ApacheThunder/nitrohaxTWL/README.md

 Usage
 =====

+Note: For DSi users able to use Unlaunch to launch NitroHax from DSi SD, the step of replacing the cart with the game during 5 and 6 are not required.
+Cheats will be stored on DSi SD instead of flashcart.

 1. Patch NitroHax.nds with a DLDI file if you need to.
 2. Copy the NitroHax.nds file to your media device.
 3. Place an Action Replay XML file on your media device.